AionNext/BizCod/Programming Guide/Logic.md

 ```

+## Logical condition

+Logical condition is a logical expression that evaluautes to either `true` or `false`.
+BizCod

 # Procedures

 A procedure is a collection of instructions that are grouped into a coherent unit.
 This group of instructions (procedure) can be called and run.
 Usually, the procedure defines: